madebyaris/wp-block-to-html-docs/docs/guide/getting-started.md

 Stay tuned for our official plugin release!
 :::

-This guide will help you quickly integrate WP Block to HTML into your project and convert WordPress content into clean, framework-compatible HTML.
+This guide will help you quickly integrate WP Block to HTML v1.0.0 into your project and convert WordPress content into clean, framework-compatible HTML with optional client-side hydration.

 ## Installation

-Choose your preferred package manager:
+Install the stable v1.0.0 release using your preferred package manager:

 ::: code-group
 ```bash [npm]